CAMBRIDGE — The Bulldogs knew they had a size advantage inside. They also knew they had their full lineup back on the court.

 Montreyse Deshields, back on the court after missing Tuesday’s game against Easton (a 67-59 loss), scored 13 points and hit three key free throws in the fourth quarter to keep the Vikings from mounting a successful rally.

-Bulldogs head coach Steve Perry appreciated the victory but not his team’s turnovers that helped the Vikings stay in the game.
+Coach Steve Perry appreciated the victory but not his team’s turnovers that helped the Vikings stay in the game.

 “It was not bad being the first time we’ve played with everybody in over a week,” Perry said.
 “We’ve just got to learn how to protect the ball, make better decisions when we’re up on another team.
 We’re just too inconsistent.”